dunisan/OOP_Assignment2/README.md

 #### summery

 In this task we needed to expand the abilities of ThreadPool to give priorityies to tasks.
-To do that we've needed to use a unique design pattern
+To do that we've needed to implement Callable and Comparable.

-//TODO
+The problem was that a Callable is looking for a empty thread and execute without any priority.
+To fix that we extended FutureTask and added a blockingPriorityQueue because Comparable knows how to compare between two futureTask in a blockingPriorityQueue, and now our object Task is part of FutureTask and the problem solved.
+That kind of solution reminds the "Adapter" design pattern as the FutureTask is the adapter and Comparable is the adaptive.

 In this task we also needed to implement a function getCurrentMax(); that returns the current max priority of the tasks in the queue. to implement that we used the "Observer" design pattern, we implemented function called update(); that updates the maxPriority field every time that a submit occurs.
 More basically the observer is the field maxPriority.

-(Difficulties)
-In this task we had several difficulties such as //TODO

 #### Class Diagram